jsambrook/common-sense/_posts/2024-10-22-the-tractor-pull.md

 Marco with a task that interests her and better prepared to help her team.

-Links to additional resources are at the end of this article.
+Key take-aways and links to additional resources are at the end of this article.

 Please note that all people and companies mentioned in this article are fictional.